 Few programs are perfect.
 Here are some of the areas where this Udacity Nanodegree falls short.

 The title of this Udacity course — “Full Stack Web Developer” — is somewhat misleading in that this program focuses mainly on backend development.
 All of the projects come with a premade front-end which means that you only ever need to fill out the back-end.

-At $1,116 for four months or $399 per month, Udacity’s web development course is not cheap.
-Udacity doubled its prices in early 2019, tweaking its prices once again later that year.
+At $1,356 for four months or $399 per month, Udacity’s web development course is not cheap.
+Note that Udacity has tweaked its prices several times over the past few years, most recently in 2022.

 Some prerequisite knowledge required

 Since the Full Stack Web Developer Nano degree was relaunched in 2019, many of the reviews left by past students on Class Central, Reddit, and Quora are no longer relevant.

 Of the recent reviews that are available, most are positive, and those that aren’t tend to discuss price.
 For example, one reviewer on Class Central said, “Too expensive for what it has to offer.
 This is not intermediate level, but beginner level, the course revolves around Flask and provides information widely available for free.”

 However, even though skeptics will always say that part, if not all, of the content can be found online for free, this course helps you wade through the massive amounts of information available, saving you a ton of time and providing you with guidance, expert-curated curriculum, and career support.
 All these things can go a long way in motivating you when you’re first starting out on your journey to becoming a full stack engineer.